cardboard-iguana/cardboard-iguana.com/log/2021-11-08-tryhackme-complete-beginner.md

 ## Steel Mountain

 Things got busy yesterday and I had to push finishing this section off a day.
-The machine’s new IP address is 10.10.174.199.
+The machine's new IP address is 10.10.174.199.

 ### Access and Escalation Without Metasploit

-The alternate exploit we’re going to run for this is located at /usr/share/exploitdb/exploits/windows/remote/39161.py on Kali Linux.
-To set this up, we’re going to use a quick-n-dirty Python web server containing a statically-compiled version of netcat.
-This needs to be running on port 80 for the exploit to work (don’t forget to punch a hole through the firewall for this!).
+The alternate exploit we're going to run for this is located at /usr/share/exploitdb/exploits/windows/remote/39161.py on Kali Linux.
+To set this up, we're going to use a quick-n-dirty Python web server containing a statically-compiled version of netcat.
+This needs to be running on port 80 for the exploit to work (don't forget to punch a hole through the firewall for this!).

 ```bash
 mkdir 1